 - Views: you can adjust the view to show Stream data by Lead or Engagement or by Content.
 These provide helpful data points.

-Yes, this works.
-Wow.
 The Engagement System acts like a giant Program with special tools.
-I do not know of any other marketing automation firm that can boast such an easy to use nurturing system.
-For firms who make complicated nurturing a centerpiece of their demand gen, Marketo is now first choice.
+Compared to other marketing automation tools, Marketo provides an easy-to-use nurturing system.
+For firms who make complicated nurturing a centerpiece of their demand gen, Marketo is now the first choice.

 Of course, if you still use basic drip and have a small budget, there are always other options.